JujuAdams/Bento/docs/0.2/API-Input.md

 Sending in a directional value will push Bento's cursor in that direction.
 When holding a directional input, the Bento will automatically retrigger the directional input leading to auto-scrolling on menus.
 You can configure the auto-scroll behavior by calling `BentoInputConfigure()`.

-?> Directional input is only valid when using the keyboard or gamepad input modes.
-Directional input will be ignored in other input modes.
+?> Directional input is only valid when using the keyboard or gamepad navigation modes.
+Directional input will be ignored in other navigation modes.

 #### **Examples**